Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 > Where and how does your project fit into the ecosystem?

 This project is the first phase of a wallet project.
 Although, we think that our Trusted Transaction Validation protocol could bring a novel approach to address UX/UI security issues regardless of other features of our frictionless wallet.
 We designed our validation transaction protocol to benefit to other wallets or Dapps.
-We think it could also be complementary down the road to mobile light client like substrate connect (check **Future Plans** section).
+We think it could also be complementary down the road to mobile light clients like Substrate Connect (check **Future Plans** section).

 ![TTV overview overview drawio](https://user-images.githubusercontent.com/4605611/144742049-54d3a212-b471-4a69-9f44-adfb150814ca.png#gh-light-mode-only)